-Top 10 Best Pop Culture Halloween Costumes of 2017
+10 Best Pop Culture Halloween Costumes of 2018

 Ah, the Snapchat Hot Dog.
 There isn’t another filter to which I owe my heart more fully.

 The Snapchat Hot Dog is an easy look to reproduce too.
-Simply add a pair of green headphones to a hot dog suit and you are good to go.
+Simply add a pair of green headphones to a hot dog suit and you’re good to go.

+If you already have the headphones and can find a crafty way to make a pair of buns, then you might even be able to get away with making this costume at home.

 Price: $26.99